DjangoGirls/tutorial/en/python_introduction/README.md

 If you want to exit the Python console at any point, just type `exit()` or use the shortcut `Ctrl + Z` for Windows and `Ctrl + D` for Mac/Linux.
 Then you won't see `>>>` any longer.

 For now, we don't want to exit the Python console.
 We want to learn more about it.
-Let's start with something really simple.
-For example, try typing some math, like `2 + 3` and hit `enter`.
+Let's start by typing some math, like `2 + 3` and hitting `enter`.

 {% filename %}command-line{% endfilename %}
 ```python